 The Charleston School of Law will not in any way retaliate against an individual who makes a complaint under this section, nor permit any faculty member, administrator, employee, or student to do so.

 F. Not Exclusive Complaint Policy or Procedure

-Please note that the Charleston School of Law Student Handbook contains separate sections pertaining specifically to Sexual Harassment complaints and those complaints that may fall within the parameters of the Code of Student Conduct.
+Please note that there are separate sections pertaining specifically to Sexual Harassment complaints and those complaints that may fall within the parameters of the Code of Student Conduct.
+Please see the appendices to the Academic Catalog and Student Handbook.
 Jurisdiction over any student complaint is not exclusive to any single or combination of School of Law Policies.